joxoleon/kh-content/Content/TemplatePrompts/LessonExtensive.md

+### Title/Topic:
-# **{{title}}**
+**{{title}}**

 ### Focus:
 **{{focus}}**

 ---

-## Introduction to AI:
+### Introduction to AI:

-You are creating a structured **lesson** on software engineering concepts for a learning app.
-This lesson will help users prepare for technical interviews and deepen their understanding of iOS development, software engineering, and architecture concepts.
-While the lesson library will eventually expand to cover advanced topics, the current focus is technical interview preparation on the following topics: iOS, Software Engineering, Software Architecture, System Design, etc.
+You are creating a structured lesson on software engineering concepts for a learning app.
+This lesson will help users prepare for a Senior iOS Developer technical interview and deepen their understanding of iOS development, software engineering, and architecture concepts.
+While the lesson library will eventually expand to cover advanced topics, the current focus is interview preparation for iOS and software engineering (for a technical interview).

 ---

-## Lesson Requirements:
+### Lesson Requirements:

-### Format and Structure:
+#### Format and Structure:

 1. **Output**: Format the final lesson as a **single Markdown file (.md)** that follows a consistent structure for readability and compatibility with Markdown editors. **Each section should have a clear delimiter**.